djungowski/checkstyle-nyancat-listener/README.md

 checkstyle-nyancat-listener
 ===========================
-And AuditListener for checkstyle printing the Nyan Cat
+An AuditListener for checkstyle printing the Nyan Cat

 Usage